gieses/pytrapment/README.md

 ```

 Make sure to have the correct paths to the fasta files.
 The out dir will contain the entrapment
 fasta and two qc plots for peptide and protein features.
+The repository contains example files
+which can be used as follows:

+>pytrapment -i sample_data/host.fasta -t sample_data/trap.fasta -o sample_data/

+The results (qc_plot.png and entrapment_data.fasta) can also be found in the sample_data folder.
 ## Contributors
 - Sven Giese